HCDigitalScholarship/pennstreaty/README.md

 The frontend of this site uses Foundation5 (the complete download).
 The documentation for Foundation can be found at http://foundation.zurb.com/develop/download.html.
 Some other frontend features use Bootstrap4.
 Documentation for Bootstrap can be found at https://getbootstrap.com/docs/4.1/getting-started/introduction/

-Mansucripts in this project are in XML files.
-We use Python and [XSLT](https://www.w3.org/standards/xml/transformation) languages to transform them.
+Mansucripts in this project are mapped based on TEI rules to XML files.
+We then use Python and [XSLT](https://www.w3.org/standards/xml/transformation) languages to transform them for the Django site.

 The features/visualizations on this site were made using the following libraries: